-Nearly six years ago I started out having profound thoughts of suicide and it becomes, by some distance, the most horrifying thing I’d ever skilled.
+Nearly six years ago, I started out having profound thoughts of suicide, and it becomes, by some distance, the most horrifying thing I’d ever skilled.
 Though so much time has surpassed, I can nonetheless vividly take into account how I felt at the possibility of ending my own life.
-Thankfully, via determination, will, braveness and assist, I was able to rise from the ones darkest of instances and proceed alongside an adventure to healing.
+Thankfully, via determination, will, braveness, and assistance, I could rise from the ones darkest of instances and proceed alongside an adventure to healing.
 But my enjoy taught me that the disabled network is at a drawback whilst looking to get right of entry to mental health offerings.
-This is no matter the reality having a disability manner you’re much more likely to want this sort of assist.
+This is no matter the reality of having a disability manner; you’re much more likely to want this sort of assist.
 I actually have a genetic condition known as LCA (Leber’s Congenital Amaurosis).

 LCA renders me definitely blind in each eye, without a belief of mild or dark, no shapes, shadows, or color – nothing.
 But apart from this, I am a perfectly regular character.
 When I appeared into the dearth of intellectual fitness help similarly, I could not discover any particular studies into why this is.
 According to a British Medical Journal survey, lengthy wait instances for healthcare are the most important obstacle when using one in four humans residing with severe incapacity.
 For me, the enjoyment differed barely.
 When traveling my NHS GP, I struggled to deliver exactly how I was feeling, and it is regarded to me that I become seen to be faking it.